I am a faculty developer, biologist, science education researcher, and science communicator.

 Prior to faculty development, I worked as a senior research scientist at Michigan State University on three STEM education and science communication research projects:

 EleVate energy.
-Most recently, I worked with teachers in local Michigan middle schools to help students learn about energy in a physical science context.
-We are particularly interested in comparisons between established curriculum (e.g. IQWST — which presents energy in its various forms and then considers transformation) and novel curriculum that presents energy transfer both within and between systems.
+Most recently, I worked with teachers in mid-Michigan middle schools to help students learn about energy in a physical science context.
+The work compared established curriculum (e.g. IQWST — which presents energy in its various forms and then considers transformation) and novel curriculum that presents energy transfer both within and between systems.
 This appointment was with the CREATE for STEM institute.

 GK-12 program (BEST: BioEnergy SusTainability).
 My first position at MSU was project manager for the MSU W.K.
-Kellogg Biological Station’s NSF GK-12 program, providing science communication and professional development for STEM graduate students; science education and professional development for K-12 teachers; long-term scientists-in-the-classroom, project-wide citizen science, inquiry, and data-driven projects for K-12 students.
-I taught 6 semesters of graduate seminars for some truly amazing Fellows and ran workshops for K-12 partner teachers in the KBS K-12 partnership.
+Kellogg Biological Station’s GK-12 program, providing science communication and professional development for STEM graduate students; science education and professional development for K-12 teachers; long-term scientists-in-the-classroom, project-wide citizen science, inquiry, and data-driven projects for K-12 students (phew!).
+I taught 6 semesters of graduate seminars for some truly amazing Fellows and ran workshops for southwest Michigan K-12 partner teachers in the KBS K-12 partnership.

-Aside from academia, I am an avid birder, equestrian, runner, photographer, and traveler.
-I can be contacted at bodbyl AT msu DOT edu.
+Aside from academia, I am an avid birder, equestrian, runner, amateur photographer, and traveler.
+I can be contacted at bodbyl AT mines DOT edu.